Malepunyo Mountain Range: Geology

 Mount Malepunyo is part of the Makiling-Malepunyo Volcanic Complex.
-Mount Makiling, located on the southwest rim of Laguna de Bay, is a 16-kilometer-diameter stratovolcano that reaches 1115 meters above sea level.
+Mount Makiling, located on the southwest rim of Laguna de Bay, is a 16-kilometer-diameter stratovolcano that reaches 1115 m above sea level.
 The cone is formed by a pyroclastic flow, lahar, ashfall, and lava deposits.
 Trachyandesites, trachydacites, and rhyolite are found in the lavas.
 Welded ash-flow tuffs attest to the eruption's Plinian origin.
 The La Mesa tuff ring, Bijiang, Mapinggon, and Masaia are all examples of smaller satellite edifices.
 To the south of Mt.
 Makiling lies a severely eroded north-south trending volcanic range, including Mapinggon, Bulalo, and Malepunyo.
 The higher portions of this composite volcano are dominated by lava flows and breccias, while pyroclastic flows and lahars dominate the eastern flanks.
 The age of the andesites from Mount Malepunyo ranges from 1.10 Ma to 0.63 Ma (De Boer and others, 1980; Oles and others, 1991).

 Product

 The mountain range is a famous source of Alamid Coffee due to civet cats that chew on coffee beans and ferments the seeds inside their digestive systems.
-The fermented coffee beans are then excreted along mountain trails, gathered, cleaned, and pulverised for coffee preparation.
+The fermented coffee beans are then excreted along mountain trails, gathered, cleaned, and pulverized for coffee preparation.